top of page

 1. Roll the marbles

 When we discovered marble rolling hikes for the first time, we were genuinely fascinated.
 It’s such a simple concept—wooden tracks where marbles (or wooden balls) roll along—but it works like magic for most kids.
-There are many of these trails across Switzerland, and now you can find one here on Rigi too.
-This trail features 11 marble stations, each one a bit different from the last.
+There are many of these trails across Switzerland, and now you can find one near Rigi too.
+This trail features 12 marble stations, each one a bit different from the last.
 You can buy a wooden ball at the ticket counter, also as part of a combo deal with gondola tickets.
 They recommend using their official balls, as other types can sometimes block the tracks.

 We’ve found that marble rolling stations are a great way to keep kids motivated—walking, exploring, and excited to find the next one.